cerilizpb/CypressAutomation/README.md

 ## Problem Statement
 - Registration Process Enhancement
-The existing registration process on the SpinBet website faces usability challenges, leading to a high bounce rate and user frustration.
+The existing registration process - The SpinBet website faces usability challenges, leading to a high bounce rate and user frustration.
 Users encounter difficulties during registration, causing a negative impact on user experience and conversion rates.
 The goal is to simplify and optimize the registration flow, making it intuitive, fast, and secure.
 - Casino Lobby Validation Search
-The Casino Lobby on the SpinBet website lacks an efficient search functionality, making it hard for users to find their preferred games quickly.
+The Casino Lobby - The SpinBet website lacks an efficient search functionality, making it hard for users to find their preferred games quickly.
 Users need a seamless and accurate search mechanism within the Casino Lobby to enhance their gaming experience and engagement with the platform.

 ## Proposed Solution
 - Registration Process Enhancement